aharden/aharden-puppet_ent_agent/README.md

 ####`version`

-The desired version of the PE agent to install.
-This is applicable to the AIX, Solaris, and Windows agents since they don't support package => latest.
-This defaults to the version of PE on the agent (which means agent upgrades are armed unless a newer version is set in the class declaration or hieradata).
+On AIX/Solaris/Windows: The desired version of the PE agent to install.
+These OS families' native package providers don't support `ensure => latest`.
+This parameter defaults to the version of the running PE agent (which means agent upgrades aren't armed unless a newer version is set in the class declaration or hieradata).